wjayee/tp/docs/DeveloperGuide.md

 ---

-**Use Case: UC01 - Add Animal**
+**Use Case: UC01 - Help on Animal Commands**

 **MSS:**
-1. User chooses to add an animal.
+1. User requests help on a specific command or a list of commands related to animal handling.
+2. AnimalCatalog processes the request and identifies the command or commands in question.
-2. AnimalCatalog prompts for the animal details.
+3. AnimalCatalog retrieves the usage instructions for the command(s).
-3. User provides the necessary animal details.
-4. AnimalCatalog validates the details.
-5. AnimalCatalog adds the pet to the shelter database and displays the success message.
+4. AnimalCatalog displays the help instructions to the user.
-   Use case ends.
+    - Use case ends.

 **Extensions:**
-3a.
-AnimalCatalog detects that the name is null.
-3a1.
-AnimalCatalog displays the failure message: "Please input an animal name".
+- 1a.
+The user does not specify any command
+    - 1a1.
+AnimalCatalog detects empty command.
+    - 1a2.
+Returns a pop-up with a link to the user guide.
+    - Use case ends.
+- 1b.
+The user specifies a command that does not exist or is misspelled.
+    - 1b1.
+AnimalCatalog displays a message indicating the command was not recognized.
-Use case resumes from step 2.
+    - Use case ends.

 ---

-**Use Case: UC02 - List Animals**
+**Use Case: UC02 - Add Animal to Catalog**

 **MSS:**
+1. User requests to add an animal to the catalog by entering required details for the new animal.
+2. AnimalCatalog validates the details and checks for duplicate entries in the catalog.
+3. AnimalCatalog adds the animal to the catalog and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 2a.
+The animal already exists in the catalog.
+  - 2a1.
+AnimalCatalog displays a message indicating a duplicate entry.
+  - Use case ends.
+- 1a.
+The user enters incomplete or invalid details.
+  - 1a1.
+AnimalCatalog prompts the user to enter the correct and complete details.
+  - Use case ends.

+---

+**Use Case: UC03 - Delete Animal from Catalog**

+**MSS:**
+1. User requests to delete an animal from the catalog by specifying the animal's index.
+2. AnimalCatalog validates the index and locates the animal in the catalog.
+3. AnimalCatalog deletes the animal from the catalog and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 2a.
+The specified index is invalid.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid index.
+    - Use case ends.

+---

+**Use Case: UC04 - Edit Animal Details in Catalog**

+**MSS:**
+1. User requests to edit the details of an existing animal in the catalog by specifying the animal's index and the new details.
+2. AnimalCatalog validates the index and locates the animal in the catalog.
+3. AnimalCatalog updates the animal's details with the new information provided and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 1a.
+The user attempts to change the animal's ID.
+    - 1a1.
+AnimalCatalog displays an error message indicating the ID cannot be changed.
+    - Use case ends.
+- 1b.
+No new details are provided for the update.
+    - 1b1.
+AnimalCatalog prompts the user to enter at least one field to be updated.
+    - Use case ends.
+- 2a.
+The specified index is invalid.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid index.
+    - Use case ends.

+---

+**Use Case: UC05 - List All Animals in Catalog**

+**MSS:**
-1. User chooses to list all animals.
+1. User requests to list all animals in the catalog.
-2. AnimalCatalog retrieves all animals from the shelter database.
+2. AnimalCatalog retrieves all animal entries.
 3. AnimalCatalog displays the list of all animals.
-   Use case ends.
+    - Use case ends.

 ---

-**Use Case: UC03 - Edit Animal**
+**Use Case: UC06 - Search for Animals in Catalog**

 **MSS:**
-1. User chooses to edit an animal's details.
+1. User requests to search for animals in the catalog using a specific keyword.
-2. AnimalCatalog prompts for the index of the animal to be edited.
+2. AnimalCatalog applies the search based on the given keyword to all animal entries.
-3. User provides the index and the updated details.
-4. AnimalCatalog validates the details and the index.
-5. AnimalCatalog updates the animal details and displays the success message.
+3. AnimalCatalog displays a list of animals that match the keyword.
-   Use case ends.
+    - Use case ends.

 **Extensions:**
-3a.
-AnimalCatalog detects that the given index is out of range.
+- 1a.
+No animals match the search keyword.
-3a1.
-AnimalCatalog displays a failure message indicating an invalid index.
+    - 1a1.
+AnimalCatalog displays a message indicating no results found.
+    - Use case ends.
+- 1b.
+The keyword provided is invalid or empty.
+    - 1b1.
+AnimalCatalog display a message for the user to enter a valid keyword.
-Use case resumes from step 2.
+    - Use case ends.

 ---

-**Use Case: UC04 - Delete Animal**
+**Use Case: UC07 - Add Task to Animal's Task List**

 **MSS:**
-1. User chooses to delete an animal.
+1. User requests to add a task to the task list of an animal by specifying the animal's index and the task details.
-2. AnimalCatalog prompts for the index of the animal to be deleted.
+2. AnimalCatalog validates the index and locates the animal in the catalog.
-3. User provides the index.
-4. AnimalCatalog validates the index.
-5. AnimalCatalog deletes the animal and displays the success message.
+3. AnimalCatalog adds the task to the animal's task list and displays a success message.
-   Use case ends.
+    - Use case ends.

 **Extensions:**
-3a.
-AnimalCatalog detects that the given index is out of range.
+- 1a.
+The task details provided are invalid or incomplete.
+    - 1a1.
+AnimalCatalog displays a message for the user to enter valid task details.
+    - Use case ends.
+- 2a.
+The specified index is invalid.
-3a1.
-AnimalCatalog displays a failure message indicating an invalid index.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid index.
-Use case resumes from step 2.

-*a.
-At any time, User chooses to cancel the deletion.
-*a1.
-AnimalCatalog requests to confirm the cancellation.
-*a2.
-User confirms the cancellation.
-Use case ends.
+    - Use case ends.

+---

-**Use Case: UC05 - View Animal Details**
+**Use Case: UC08 - Delete Task from Animal's Task List**

 **MSS:**
-1. User chooses to view details of animal.
-2. AnimalDetailView is updated with the selected animal.
+1. User requests to delete a task from the task list of an animal by specifying the animal's index and the task index.
+2. AnimalCatalog validates the animal and task indices and locates the specified task within the animal's task list.
+3. AnimalCatalog deletes the task from the animal's task list and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 2a.
+The specified animal index is invalid.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid animal index.
+    - Use case ends.
+- 2b.
+The specified task index is invalid.
+    - 2b1.
+AnimalCatalog displays an error message indicating an invalid task index.
+    - Use case ends.

+---

+**Use Case: UC09 - Mark Task as Done in Animal's Task List**

+**MSS:**
+1. User requests to mark a task as done in the task list of an animal by specifying the animal's index and the task index(es).
+2. AnimalCatalog validates the animal and task indices and locates the specified task(s) within the animal's task list.
+3. AnimalCatalog marks the task(s) as done and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 2a.
+The specified animal index is invalid.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid animal index.
+    - Use case ends.
+- 2b.
+The specified task index(es) are invalid or exceed the number of tasks in the task list.
+    - 2b1.
+AnimalCatalog displays an error message indicating invalid or excessive task index(es).
+    - Use case ends.
+- 2c.
+One or more of the specified task index(es) do not correspond to an existing task.
+    - 2c1.
+AnimalCatalog displays an error message indicating the task does not exist.
+    - Use case ends.

+---

+**Use Case: UC10 - Unmark Task as Uncompleted in Animal's Task List**

+**MSS:**
+1. User requests to unmark a task as uncompleted in the task list of an animal by specifying the animal's index and the task index(es).
+2. AnimalCatalog validates the animal and task indices and locates the specified task(s) within the animal's task list.
+3. AnimalCatalog unmarks the task(s) as uncompleted and displays a success message.
+    - Use case ends.

+**Extensions:**
+- 2a.
+The specified animal index is invalid.
+    - 2a1.
+AnimalCatalog displays an error message indicating an invalid animal index.
-Use case ends.
+    - Use case ends.

-*a.
-At any time, User enters a valid animal-specific command.
-*a1.
-AnimalDetailView is updated with the specified animal in the animal-specific command.
+- 2b.
+The specified task index(es) are invalid or exceed the number of tasks in the task list.
+    - 2b1.
+AnimalCatalog displays an error message indicating invalid or excessive task index(es).
+    - Use case ends
+- 2c.
+One or more of the specified task index(es) do not correspond to an existing task.
+    - 2c1.
+AnimalCatalog displays an error message indicating the task does not exist.
-Use case ends.
+    - Use case ends.

 ---